 "It gives us an idea of the nature of what the aliens did to us," said Optimus.
 "Protoforms are left unaffected - the one Rhinox found was still just a perfectly ordinary blank protoform.
 Quickstrike and Silverbolt must have gone straight from protoform to organic or they'd know those aren't their true forms.
 Either the energy from the alien device is still around and changing protoforms as they awaken or the aliens are still watching.
 If they are, we might not be allowed to regain our true forms."

 "Maybe ... what if the energy wave reprogrammed the pods?
-If the aliens can turn us into meat, it's not too crazy to think they can do the same to our nanotech.
+If the aliens can turn us into meat, it's not too weird to think they can do the same to our nanotech.
 If we got there before the pods opened on their own, maybe we could reset them."
 Rattrap shook his head.
 "But, y'know, I don't think they could have gone straight from protoform to organic.
 Silverbolt has that feathered cape - why would he have it unless he had wings first?"

 Optimus nodded.
 "And this 'hang-up' you mentioned?"